Patater/manual-git/manuscript/sprites.md

 Instead of keeping track of things directly in the OAM, we'll manage a copy of the OAM in memory that we will copy over every frame using `updateOAM()`.
-The reason we do this is because writes to OAM are locked during all times but during vblank.
-We will wait for vblank to occur before copying our copy of the OAM into the actualy OAM.
+The reason we do this is because writes to OAM are locked during all times but during VBlank.
+We will wait for VBlank to occur before copying our copy of the OAM into the actually OAM.

 Updating the OAM is very straightforward.
 We do this by copying our copy of the OAM to the real OAM.
 Our copy of the OAM might still be stuck in the cache and may not have made it into main memory yet, so we first flush local memory (a must whenever performing a DMA operation) to ensure that DMA sees the correct data.
 The data we want to copy might be stuck in cache still and may not have made it into main memory yet.
-Then, we tell the OAM to look into the OAMTable instance we will create later for information about each one of our sprites.
+Then, we tell the OAM to look into the `OAMTable` instance we will create later for information about each one of our sprites.

 ```C++